MicrosoftDocs/Viva/Viva/engage/employee-retention-metric.md

 ## Retention proxy

 To measure employee retention, we must impute the date an employee left their company.
-We assume an employee left (that is, they were not retained) if their Microsoft 365 account was deleted, or they didn’t use a Microsoft app (such as Outlook, Teams, Word, or OneDrive) in the previous 28 days.
+We assume that an employee wasn't retained if their Microsoft 365 account was deleted, or they didn’t use a Microsoft app (such as Outlook, Teams, Word, or OneDrive) in the previous 28 days.
 Because the retention proxy is also dependent on inactivity for at least 28 days, we must wait an additional 28 days after the retention calculation period to verify inactivity.

 ## Calculation and comparison